Skip to main content

 Steps

-To create a recipient group, do the following:
+To create a recipient group, follow these steps:

-1. Sign in to the CSAP Analyst Portal and click Administration in the lower-left corner.
+1. Sign in to the Analyst Portal and click Administration.

 2. Click Settings > Core Settings > Recipient Groups > Invite Only Groups or Public Groups, and click Create.